birdandhike.com logo

 General: Narrowleaf Cattail (Typha angustifolia) is an erect, emergent aquatic species with long, narrow leaves that usually grow 5 to 7 feet above the water surface.
 Flowers are born densely on a spike, the "cat tail."
 Cattails are the tall plants with long narrow leaves often seen on the edges of ponds.

 There are three species of cattail in North America, all of which hybridize.
 This species can be recognized by height (5-10 ft tall; short compared to the others), a narrow blade (1/6 to 1/2 inches; very narrow compared to the others), a short (1/2 to 3 inch) naked axis between the staminate and pistillate flowers, and the blade lacks glands on inside of the leaf near the base.
-The distributions of the species overlap and hybrids are common where species occur together, making certain identification sometimes difficult.
+The distributions of the species overlap, and hybrids are common where species occur together, making identification sometimes difficult.

 Narrowleaf Cattail can be found around ponds, spring pools, seeps, and streams in the Lower Sonoran (Creosote-Bursage Flats) and Upper Sonoran (Mojave Desert Scrub and Pinyon-Juniper Woodland) life zones.